jneidel/signal-cli-to-file/README.md

 ### Configuring the scripts

-The scripts themselves contain option description and examples.
+The scripts themselves contain descriptions and examples for the individual options.

 ## Tested scenarios
 ### signal-api-to-inbox

 I jotted down these cases while building and testing the script:

-- Text
+- Text: regular message
 - Text: multi-line
-- Text: only url
+- Text: url only
 - Text: with colon to be used as title
 - Attachment: image
 - Attachment: multiple images